ji-podhead/ad1/README.md

 - The initial admin user is set via environment variables in `docker-compose.yml` (`INIT_ADMIN_EMAIL`, `INIT_ADMIN_PASSWORD`).
 - User management is fully integrated with the backend API (`/api/users`).

-## License & Commercial Use

-**All rights reserved.**

-Any commercial use, resale, or distribution of this software (including SaaS, on-prem, or as part of another product) is strictly prohibited without a written contract with the copyright holder.

-Contact the author for licensing options.
-All rights remain with the project owner.

 ## Deployment

 You can deploy ad1 on-premises or in the cloud.
 Example scenarios: